steipete/speaking/README.md

 ### How We Work at PSPDFKit

 I explain our approach to SDK design, long-term product evolvement, feature/proposal development and support.
-This talk is interesting to developers and product planners alike. ([slides](https://speakerdeck.com/steipete/how-we-work-at-pspdfkit))
+This talk is interesting to developers and product planners alike. ([slides](https://speakerdeck.com/steipete/how-we-work-at-pspdfkit), [blog post](https://pspdfkit.com/blog/2019/how-we-work/))

 ### Should You Seek VC Money?